KaKrom/kakrom/README.md

 - 👯 I seek to collaborate in scientific and IT communities
 - 💬 Ask me about Soft Skills, how to Manage Knowledge of a project and how to manage a good Process Structuring
 - 📫 How to contact me: Twitter @real_krom
-- 😄 Pronouns: She / They
+- 😄 Pronouns: She / her
 -⚡ Fun fact: ...
 I am the person who takes the beautiful photos of her friends, family, pet, food but has 0 photos of her 😅 -->